margapons/example/README.md

 # example
-An example of repository to work in the workshop.
+An example of repository to work during the workshop.